Common Youth Arm Injuries

 Repetitive overhand throwing can injure a child’ elbow.
 Throwing injuries in the elbow most commonly occur in baseball pitchers, but cricket also has an incidence level.
 Any child who participates in repetitive overhand throwing can suffer throwers elbow.

-The overhand throw creates stresses on the growth areas.
+The overhand throw creates stress on the growth areas.
 If repeatedly overloaded, overhand throwing of the immature elbow may result in excessive strain upon the elbow structures, such as ligaments, cartilage, and growth plates.

 Medial Apophysitis (“Little Leaguer’s Elbow”)

 Medial apophysitis is a common elbow problem sustained by active children.
 Medial apophysitis causes pain at the medial epicondyle on the inside of the elbow.
 The bone prominence, called the medial epicondyle, is at the end of the humerus bone and contains a growth plate called the medial apophysis.
 Muscles that control wrist motion attach to the medial epicondyle, and excessive overhand throwing can irritate and inflame the growth plate.
 Young tennis players can also suffer this injury.

 Osteochondritis dissecans is a common source of lateral elbow pain.
 The immature bones of the elbow joint can compress from excessive overhand throwing.
 Small fragments of bone and cartilage may dislodge and potentially float within the joint.
 You may require surgery to remove the loose bodies.

 The key to pain relief is active resting from the aggravating sport.
 If left untreated, throwing injuries in the elbow can become severe conditions.
 Depending upon the severity of a child’s injury, they may require surgery.
 If a child’s pain continues after a few days of complete rest, please seek the advice of your physiotherapist or doctor.

 More info: Juvenile Osteochondritis Dissecans